coleusapp/docker-php-nginx/README.md

 # Docker PHP-FPM 7.3 & Nginx 1.18 on Alpine Linux

+A fork from (TrafeX/docker-php-nginx)[https://github.com/TrafeX/docker-php-nginx] with removed MySQL, added PostgreSQL, Redis, and other Laravel required extensions.

+---

 Example PHP-FPM 7.3 & Nginx 1.18 setup for Docker, build on [Alpine Linux](http://www.alpinelinux.org/).
 The image is only +/- 35MB large.